Guerrilla gardening

-Guerrilla gardening is the act of gardening – raising food, plants, or flowers – on land that the gardeners do not have the legal rights to cultivate, such as abandoned sites, areas that are not being cared for, or private property.
-It encompasses a diverse range of people and motivations, ranging from gardeners who spill over their legal boundaries to gardeners with a political purpose, who seek to provoke change by using guerrilla gardening as a form of protest or direct action.
+Guerrilla gardening is the act of gardening – raising food, plants, or flowers – on land that gardeners do not have the legal right to cultivate, such as abandoned sites, neglected public spaces, or private property.
+It encompasses a diverse range of people and motivations, ranging from gardeners who garden beyond their legal boundaries in defiance of state or local property laws, to gardeners with a deliberate political purpose, who seek to initiate change by using guerrilla gardening methods as a form of protest or direct action.

-This practice has implications for land rights and land reform; aiming to promote re-consideration of land ownership in order to assign a new purpose or reclaim land that is perceived to be in neglect or misused.
+The term, "guerrilla gardening" blends the Spanish word guerrilla (meaning "little war") with gardening to symbolize grassroots, activist-style tactics used to help nature reclaim public or private space.

+Guerrilla gardening often challenges social norms concerning land rights, aiming to promote criticism of how public institutions or private land owners manage property, by repurposing or reclaiming land perceived as being neglected or misused by its legal owners.

-Some gardeners work at night, in relative secrecy, in an effort to make the area more useful or attractive, while others garden during the day.
+Some gardeners work at night in relative secrecy, in an effort to make the area more useful or attractive, while others garden during the day.

 History

-Two of the earliest celebrated guerrilla gardeners were the 17th-century English Diggers and the 18th-century American Johnny Appleseed.
+Two historical examples of gardeners who engaged in guerrilla gardening were the politically radical English Diggers of the 17th century, and the 18th-century American pioneer Johnny Appleseed, who planted apple tree seedlings on unclaimed frontier land as a business venture.

 The earliest recorded use of the term guerrilla gardening was by Liz Christy and her Green Guerrilla group in 1973 in the Bowery Houston area of New York.
 They transformed a derelict private lot into a garden.
 The space is still cared for by volunteers but now enjoys the protection of the city's parks department.

 Guerrilla gardening takes place in many parts of the world—more than thirty countries are documented and evidence can be found online in numerous guerrilla gardening social networking groups and in the Community pages of GuerrillaGardening.org.
 The term bewildering has been used as a synonym for guerrilla gardening by Australian gardener Bob Crombie.